How to Manufacture a Product in 7 Steps

 - Reliability: Look for a supplier with good reviews, full licensing, and a reliable production line.
 You should also check the Better Business Bureau and any other company reviews to ensure there haven’t been any complaints filed.

-- Capability: Before proceeding with a manufacturer, you want to be sure to check whether the product you need is within their manufacturing capabilities.
+- Capability: Before proceeding with a manufacturer, you want to check whether the product you need is within their manufacturing capabilities.

 - Labor Practices and Safety: Labor laws and practices vary by country and manufacturer.
 A good way to vet a manufacturer is to see whether it is certified by the Fair Labor Association or has received any other labor and safety accreditations.

-When choosing a manufacturer, you should also consider whether you want to work with a domestic or an overseas supplier.
-It is often cheaper to source your labor overseas, especially in Asian countries like China, India, and Taiwan because labor costs are lower.
+When choosing a manufacturer, consider whether you want to work with a domestic or an overseas supplier.
+It is often cheaper to source your labor overseas, especially in Asian countries like China, India, and Taiwan, because labor costs are lower.
 Even if you do choose to work with an overseas supplier, I recommend having a local resource to act as a more reliable backup.

 In general, there are fewer domestic manufacturer options, and their labor and material costs will be higher.
-With domestic manufacturing, however, you do not have to overcome a language barrier and shipping is typically faster and less expensive.
+With domestic manufacturing, however, you do not have to overcome a language barrier, and shipping is typically faster and cheaper.

 While manufacturing costs will be your biggest expense, also consider the costs of freighting your products from the manufacturer to your store or warehouse (which we’ll cover a bit more below).
 In other words, even though an overseas manufacturer may be more affordable than a domestic manufacturer, be sure to factor in freight costs to get a true comparison.
 Learn more about budgeting a retail business.